BASEBALL CARDS PRICE GUIDE 1906 ONLINE

 Two key publications helped establish the first widely-followed annual baseball card price guides – The Sport Americana Baseball Card Price Guide and The Overstreet Comic Book Price Guide.
 While a comic book guide, Overstreet began regularly including baseball card pricing updates in the late 1940s.
 Then in the early 1950s, M.C.
 Eskenazi published the first Sport Americana Baseball Card Price Guide which became the hobby’s standard reference through the 1950s.

-Read also: STATIS PRO BASEBALL CARDS PDF
+Read also: MOST VALUABLE BABE RUTH BASEBALL CARDS

 These guides helped bring structure and standardized pricing to a marketplace that was growing rapidly along with the booming postwar economy and rising interest in sports and collecting.
 Values listed were still quite low by today’s standards, but the guides gave collectors a sense of relative scarcity and demand for different sets and players.
 Some particularly valuable pre-war tobacco cards could list for $5-$10 while common postwar players traded for pennies.